zzigo/webaudio/class0/README.md

 ### Local IDE and Cloud IDE.

-### looking for helps
+LOOKINF FOR HELP?

-[http://stackoverflow](http://stackoverflow/) .com is one of the biggest communities of programmers who ask and answer questions.
+[http://stackoverflow.com](http://stackoverflow.com) is one of the biggest communities of programmers who ask and answer questions.

-Go to http://stackoverflow.com/questions/tagged/web-audio  for audio related questions.
+go to [http://stackoverflow.com/questions/tagged/web-audio](http://stackoverflow.com/questions/tagged/web-audio)  for audio related questions.

 # 0.1 Javascript [JS]